 Missing courses, required meetings, sleeping in class, or being asked to leave a class may be considered unexcused absences.
 Arriving to class ten or more minutes late may also be classified as an unexcused absence.
 This should not be interpreted as a ten-minute grace period, as students are expected to be prompt.
 Teachers are not required to provide an opportunity to make up work missed due to unexcused absences.
 Unexcused absences are cumulative across all courses and required meetings.
 Unexcused absences reset each semester.
 The following procedures will be implemented each semester following any unexcused absence:

 Excessive Excused Absences

 There is a direct correlation between class attendance and a strong comprehension of class materials.
 For this reason, students shall not accumulate more than five (5) excused absences in a given class.
 While the school does permit absences for such things as family events or religious holidays, we reserve the right to limit the number of excused absences for such events.
 While we recognize that it is still the family's decision to take a child out of school, absences beyond five for any given class may be treated as unexcused and handled accordingly.
-This determination will be made by the Dean of Students after hearing from all involved parties.
+This determination will be made by the Director of Residential Life after hearing from all involved parties.

 Students who are reported as being late for class three (3) times will receive an unexcused absence.

 Long Term Absences (3 or more school days away from campus)